Gigitsu/torchpress/blogs/deep_learning_with_torch_step_7_optim.md

 This package implements several optimization methods that can be used to train a neural network.

-In the previous posts we showed how to train a neural network using a for.
+In the previous posts we showed how to train a neural network using a for and a learning function.
 The method `gradientUpgrade` peforms a learning step, which consists fo forward, backward and upgrade network weights.

 ```lua
 function gradientUpgrade(model, x, y, criterion, learningRate, i)